 Many of the defined terms in the Terms and Conditions of the Securities depend on the final interpretation of CRD IV.
 CRD IV is a set of rules and regulations that imposes a series of requirements, many of which will be phased in over a number of years.
 Although the Capital Requirements Directive has been implemented into Belgian law and CRR is directly applicable in each Member State, a number of important interpretational issues remain to be resolved through binding technical and implementing standards and guidelines and recommendations by the EBA that will be adopted in the future, and leaves certain other matters to the discretion of the Competent Authority.
 Also proposals have already been published by the European Commission to make certain amendments to CRD IV by means of the EU Banking Reform Proposals, partly drawing from the Basel Committee's further banking reform proposals.
+The EU Banking Reform Proposals purport to amend CRD IV partly drawing from the Basel Committee's further banking reform proposals.
+The proposed amendments are expected to be adopted and implemented in large part by the end of 2019.

-Furthermore, any change in the laws or regulations of Belgium (including tax laws applicable to the Securities), Applicable Banking Regulations or any change in the application or official interpretation thereof may in certain circumstances result in the Issuer having the option to redeem the Securities in whole but not in part (see the risk factor "The Securities are subject to optional early redemption on the First Call Date (24 October 2025), each Interest Payment Date thereafter or at any time upon the occurrence of a Tax Gross-up Event, a Tax Deductibility Event or a Regulatory Event, subject to certain conditions" below).
+Furthermore, any change in the laws or regulations of Belgium (including tax laws applicable to the Securities), Applicable Banking Regulations or any change in the application or official interpretation thereof may in certain circumstances result in the Issuer having the option to redeem the Securities in whole but not in part (see the risk factor "The Securities are subject to optional early redemption on the First Call Date (5 March 2024), each Interest Payment Date thereafter or at any time upon the occurrence of a Tax Gross-up Event, a Tax Deductibility Event or a Regulatory Event, subject to certain conditions" below).
 In any such case, the Securities would cease to be outstanding, which could materially and adversely affect investors and not align with their investment strategies and goals.